-The goal of this activity is to implement a series of changes to simplify the income and asset verification process for all families.
-This activity was first identified and approved in 2012 and included allowing households to provide asset and income documentation; excluding income from assets and allowing for self-certification of assets that total \$50,000 or less; and limiting total household assets to \$50,000 or less upon admissions to the public housing and Housing Choice Voucher program.
+This activity implements a series of changes to simplify the income and asset verification process for all families.
+The activity was first identified and approved in 2012 and included allowing households to provide asset and income documentation; excluding income from assets and allowing for self-certification of assets that total \$50,000 or less; and limiting total household assets to \$50,000 or less upon admissions to the public housing and Housing Choice Voucher program.
 This activity was approved and implemented in 2012.
-BHP does not anticipate any changes to the activity or its metrics in 2022.
+BHP does not anticipate any changes to the activity or its metrics in 2023.